12 Countries Shattered By The World’s Worst Natural Disasters

 1. Haiti

 Haiti, a small Caribbean nation, has endured a relentless barrage of natural disasters.
-The 2010 earthquake, registering a magnitude of 7.0, claimed over 200,000 lives and left millions homeless.
+The 2010 earthquake, registering a magnitude of 7.0, claimed over 120,000 lives and left millions homeless.
 The subsequent cholera outbreak and Hurricane Matthew in 2016 exacerbated Haiti’s plight, making recovery efforts even more difficult.

 2. Japan

 Japan’s precarious location along the Pacific Ring of Fire has made it susceptible to frequent earthquakes and tsunamis.
-The 2011 Tōhoku earthquake and subsequent tsunami, with waves reaching heights of 40 meters, triggered the Fukushima Daiichi nuclear disaster, leaving a lasting impact on the nation’s economy and environment.
+The 2011 Tōhoku earthquake and subsequent tsunami, with waves reaching 40 meters, triggered the Fukushima Daiichi nuclear disaster, leaving a lasting impact on the nation’s economy and environment.

 3. Indonesia